 Also in the Help the Hospices article, they refer to three components of the balanced scorecard: the strategy map, the strategy matrix and the scorecard.

 Yes, there is a strategy map.
 Yes, there is a scorecard.
 What the authors seem to have done is taken the wider scorecard that normally exists: the one that includes objectives, and initiatives and responsibilities.
 They have decided to call that a ‘Strategy Matrix’.
 Meanwhile they have degenerated the scorecard component of the balanced scorecard only to contain the measures and targets.

 Use the full, detailed balanced scorecard supported by any further detailed dashboards of measures over time.

 I can see why they have done that.
 What they are really doing is creating a simpler, measures only, scorecard, or rather, simply they have created a dashboard of measures and called it the scorecard.
 Of course you can do that, but I am not sure that this promotes the fuller balanced scorecard with initiatives and objectives to be a strategy matrix.
 I find it is better to use the strategy map and refer to the full, detailed balanced scorecard and then any detailed dashboards of measures.
 Ho hum, whatever works.

-I suspect this is an artifact of using an approach that contains “Key performance questions” or areas.
+I suspect this is an artefact of using an approach that contains “Key performance questions” or areas.
 In this case they have put these under each objective.
 I prefer an approach where you develop strategic themes and identify the objectives and the cause and effect model within those themes.
 Then you can ask what the key performance questions are within each theme and how they will be achieved.
 Each to his own, but I know people who have tried adding “Key performance questions” after objectives and got into difficulty.
 They end up duplicating the objective and other components.
 Try it for yourself and you will discover what I mean.

 They have missed out the Tangible future